Guidance on summary reports and issue-related analyses for medical devices: Overview

 Scope and application

-Medical device licence holders must comply with the summary report provisions under sections 61.4 to 61.6 of the Regulations.
-Medical device licence holders include manufacturers.
-Only manufacturers must comply with the issue-related analysis of safety and effectiveness provisions under sections 25(1) and 39 of the Regulations.
+Medical device licence holders and holders of an authorization under Part 1.1 must comply with the applicable summary report provisions under sections 61.4 to 61.6 or sections 68.31 to 68.33 of the regulations.
+Manufacturers must comply with the issue-related analysis of safety and effectiveness provisions under subsection 25(1) and sections 39 and 68.23 of the regulations.

 These requirements also apply to private label manufacturers.
 For more information on these requirements, see Health Canada's policy on private label manufacturers.
 Under their own name, private label manufacturers may sell a medical device produced by another manufacturer who holds the licence for that device, when certain conditions are met.